 A Buyer on Craigslist Insists on Paying by Cashier's Check

 You post an item on Craigslist and get a message from an eager buyer expressing their interest.
-The statement may be somewhat vague, mentioning an interest in "the item" but not specially mentioning what you're selling.
+The statement may be somewhat vague, mentioning an interest in "the item" but not specifically what you're selling.

 The message may also share details alluding to a troubled personal life to gain sympathy.
 For example, the buyer may say they want to buy the item you're selling because a recently passed family member had the same one.
-The message will attempt to show vulnerability to make you feel like you can trust them.
+They will attempt to show vulnerability to make you feel like you can trust them and pretend to be a caring and honest person.
 Additionally, the buyer will insist on paying by cashier's check, even if you refuse and give them other options.

 They Send a Cashier's Check for More Money Than You Asked For